Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 What Are The Best Octave Pedals?

-In this article, we’ll go over the best octave pedals in the market today.
 Our choice for best octave pedal is the MXR M288 Octave Deluxe.
 It offers a creamy analog tone with a great variety of options from subtle to extreme.
 For those on a budget, the Donner Harmonic Square is a fantastic choice with plenty of features in a compact size.
 If you demand the best there is, our premium option is the Electro-Harmonix Micro POG.

 Our candidates for 7 Best Octave Pedals are…